 Lack of Aspiration

-Stubbornness / Unwilling to Compromise
+Unwilling to Compromise

 Poor Communication

-Connection is one of the pivotal advantages of being in a relationship, but if you are unable to communicate, you will definitely be unable to connect.
 If you are feeling unheard or unable to understand your partner, you will have a hard time discovering each other and planning for your future.
-Additionally, differing communication styles, such as tone and verbiage, can be hot buttons for re-triggering.
-Take notice of your behaviors and look for flexibility and compromise, if there is not, find a different mate who will match better with and for you.
+Take notice of your behaviors and look for flexibility and compromise.
+If it’s not there, find someone who will match better with and for you.

 Unwilling to Try New Things

-Different Diets / Preferences
+Different Food Preferences

 Too Much Time on Social Media